COVID-19 pandemic in Shanghai: Suspensions of cultural, sport, and educational activities

-On 28 January, a United AFC Champions League playoff was held at Yuanshen Sports Center Stadium to an empty stadium, between Shanghai Shangang and Wuli Nanlian.
+On 28 January, a 2020 AFC Champions League playoff was held at Yuanshen Sports Center Stadium to an empty stadium, between Shanghai SIPG and Buriram United.

 At the press conference on 31 January, Zhang Qi, deputy director of the Shanghai Municipal Culture and Tourism Bureau, said that after the epidemic, more than 4,200 venues such as museums, art galleries, libraries, cultural centres, tourism service consulting centres, and song and dance entertainment venues in Shanghai Facilities, 113 A-level tourist attractions, and non-A-level tourist attractions such as Shanghai Disneyland and Haichang Ocean Park were temporarily closed.
 104 business performances and more than 2,700 public cultural events are suspended.
 Travel agencies have suspended team travel and "ticket + hotel" travel products.
-Cruises to and from Shanghai were cancelled from January 30.
+Cruises to and from Shanghai were cancelled from 30 January.

 On 7 February, the Shanghai Municipal Bureau of Culture and Tourism issued the "Notice on temporarily retiring some of the tourism service quality deposits and supporting travel agencies to cope with operational difficulties".
 Travel agencies that meet the requirements can temporarily refund 80% of the tourism service quality deposits.
 On 12 February, Formula One announced that its F1 Chinese Grand Prix held in Shanghai was delayed, then later cancelled on August 25 after the rescheduled calendar involving Middle East races.

 From 9 March, some shopping and dining shops and some leisure experiences of Disney Town, Xingyuan Park and Shanghai Disneyland Hotel resumed operation.
 Additionally, 8 A-level tourist attractions in Shanghai reopened.
 As of 12 March, 22 tourist attractions in Shanghai had reopened.